-- Once you have applied and we have your details and provided you are eligible, you will be contacted either via telephone or email.
+- Once you have applied, provided you are eligible, you will be contacted either via telephone or email.

 - Upon a successful first telephone interview, we will conduct a home assessment to establish your suitability for the programme.

 - It is on the basis of the above that we will review Suitability and Programme Acceptance.